This Challenge closed on 28 July 2021.

 - What have you heard friends and family members, or others, talking about when it comes to this topic?

-Here’s some more ideas on this theme that came out of our 2020 workshops: OGP NAP4 Ideas Responsiveness
+Here’s some more ideas on this theme that came out of our 2020 workshops: OGP NAP4 Ideas Participation

-New Zealand has developed three previous OGP National Action Plans with commitments to support greater responsiveness.
+New Zealand has developed three previous OGP National Action Plans with commitments that seek to support and build active citizenship and public participation in democratic processes.
 For example, in National Action Plan 3:

 What have people said?